Carlos A. Paladini, Ph.D.

 B.A. in Zoology/Physiology; Rutgers University

 Activity patterns in the brain establish the manner by which sensory information is perceived, salience is assigned, and motor output is performed.
 Transient, activity-dependent release of dopamine is critical for natural processing in the brain.
 Disruptions of dopamine activity result in many of the symptoms of a wide range of psychiatric diseases, drug addiction, and in the extreme case of the degeneration of these cells, to Parkinson’s Disease.
 In vitro studies have determined that ion channel proteins drive the activity patterns of dopamine neurons.
-The multitude of physiological consequences of their opening and closing makes ion channels and their associated receptors highly compelling as important therapeutic targets for treating many of the symptoms of mental illnesses.
+The multitude of physiological consequences of their opening and closing makes ion channels and their associated receptors highly compelling as important therapeutic targets for treating many of the symptoms of mental illnesses and neurological disorders.

 Click here for a list of publications.